12 Hospital Jobs That Don’t Require a Degree

+Cardiovascular technologists work with ultrasound imaging, testing, and surgical procedures involving the heart and vascular system.
 Technologists usually work in hospitals or clinics, where they work closely with surgeons and doctors.
-They may also assist with catheters and other treatments for patients with heart problems.
+They may also assist with catheterization and other treatments for patients with heart problems.

 Cardiovascular technologist training includes both classroom and hands-on study.
 Graduates eligible for additional certification and registry exams can earn extra credentials.

 With the average cardiovascular technologist salary falling just under $57,000, this is an allied health career that pays well.

 Dental hygienists support dentists by cleaning teeth, taking x-rays, and checking for signs of oral disease.
 They play a crucial role in preventative dental care and work closely with patients to educate them on dental health.